Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }
 ```

-Lets make one more improvement that will help us maintain consistency.
-We can call our macro from inside our macro!

-In case we might want to change our greeting later, lets not have `"Hello, "` twice.
-Instead, from our macro with no
+This is fine, but we're repeating ourselves a little bit.
+In case we might want to change our greeting later, lets not
-arguements we'll call our hello macro again, this time with the name filled in.
+have `"Hello, "` twice.
+To maintain consitency we can call our macro from inside our macro!

 ```rust
 macro_rules! hello {